pandas-dev/pandas/doc/source/basics.rst

 .. versionadded:: 0.20.0

-The :method:`~DataFrame.transform` method returns an object that is indexed the same (same size) as the original.
+The :meth:`~DataFrame.transform` method returns an object that is indexed the same (same size) as the original.
 This API allows you to provide *multiple* operations at the same time rather than one-by-one.
-Its api is quite similar to the ``.agg`` API.
+Its API is quite similar to the ``.agg`` API.

 Use a similar frame to the above sections.